wkumari/draft-wkumari-dnsop-multiple-responses/README.md

    time.
 It is inappropriate to use Internet-Drafts as reference material or to cite them other than as "work in progress."

-   This Internet-Draft will expire on December 31, 2016.
+   This Internet-Draft will expire on January 12, 2017.

 Copyright Notice